GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Methodology

-\item \textbf{Self-Driving Car on a Curved Road.} Similar to the previous benchmark, but on a circular road of 100m radius.
+\item \textbf{Self-Driving Car on a Curved Road.} Similar to the previous benchmark, but the vehicle must drive on a circular road of radius 100m.

-\item \textbf{Aerial Drone Collision Avoidance (Lookup Table).} An aerial drone that must avoid a near miss with an intruder ($\mathbb{D}_S^S \equiv |\mathit{separation}| \ge 500ft$).
-The drone uses ACAS-Xu lookup tables from~\cite{horizontalCAS}.
-As this model's state includes a categorical variable (the previous ACAS advisory), we use MEGPC and predict the next advisory using a decision tree.
+\item \textbf{Unmanned Aircraft Collision Avoidance (Lookup Table).} An unmanned aircraft that must avoid a near miss with an intruder ($\mathbb{D}_S^\textit{safe} \equiv |\mathit{separation}| \ge 0.1524 km$).
+The aircraft uses ACAS-Xu lookup tables from~\cite{horizontalCAS}.
+As this model's state includes a categorical variable (the previous ACAS advisory), we use ME-GPC and predict the next advisory using a decision tree as the ancillary model.

-\item \textbf{Aerial Drone Collision Avoidance (Neural Network).} Similar to the previous benchmark, but uses a neural network from~\cite{horizontalCAS} trained to replace the lookup table.
-We use \mbox{decision tree for predicting the next advisory.}
+\item \textbf{Unmanned Aircraft Collision Avoidance (Neural Network).} Similar to the previous benchmark, but uses a neural network from~\cite{horizontalCAS} trained to replace the lookup table.

 \end{itemize}